drangara/MFIX-Exa/docs/source_docs/grid/LoadBalancing.rst

 - Round-robin: sort grids and assign them to ranks in round-robin fashion -- specifically FAB ``i`` is owned by CPU ``i % N`` where N is the total number of MPI ranks.

 These methods work for both fluid and particle grids if dual-grid is enabled.
-MFiX-Exa also supports a Greedy load balancing algorithm for particle grids.
+MFIX-Exa also supports a Greedy load balancing algorithm for particle grids.
 It balances the particle counts per rank and aligns particle grids with fluid grids to minimize the data-transfer between two grids.